froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-2.0-root-YAML-files.md

 Each package has a machine name which is a key of the top-level items.

 #### Properties of packages:
- - **name** (required) - defines a human friendly name of the package.
+ - **name** (required) - defines a human-friendly name of the package.
- - **description** (required) - a short explanation of the package features.
-It's shown on the Open Y dashboard.
+ - **description** (required) - a short description for the package features.
+It shows up on the Open Y dashboard.
- - **help** (required) - an HTML markup with the help message that appears on the installation via web-interface when the help icon is hovered.
+ - **help** (required) - an HTML markup with the help message that appears on the installation via web-interface when the package name is clicked.
  - **modules** (required) - a list of Drupal modules that are associated with the package.
 When the package is installed/uninstalled the associated modules are installed/uninstalled respectively.
+When a website is installed via web-interface all the available packages are listed there but split into two groups - the ones that are to be installed (associated with the selected package) and all the rest.

 _Provide images that show properties in action_

-/admin/openy/extend

 ### openy.theme.yml
 The file defines which of Open Y themes are available when a website is installed.